When you source from an offshore supplier, are you simply an importer doing a task or will it be more advantageous to view yourself as a team leader?

 To some extent, the buck stops with the importer.

 A safer and more comprehensive view is to see the supplier working FOR you in the sense of a leader (importer) and production team (supplier).
 This is instead of the traditional buyer / supplier view.

-When importers start seeing their supplier first and foremost as the production department, then it becomes clearer to the importer what tasks should be delegated to the supplier, what tasks should be spearheaded by the buying side and what tasks are ongoing between both sides.
+Then it becomes clearer what tasks should be delegated to the supplier, what should be spearheaded by the buying side and what tasks are ongoing between both sides.

 Establish realistic parameters and delegate the appropriate tasks.

 At the risk of stating the obvious, the supplier is primarily responsible for safe and quality manufacturing.